alexethier/zefactor/README.md

-# Python Zefactir
+# Python Zefactor
-*zefactir* is library for renaming tokens in a project.
+*zefactor* is library for renaming tokens in a project.

 # Zefactor features
 * Find and replace tokens in a directory.